tejas615/ZCoder/README.md

 - **User Profiles**: Store personal info such as Github Link and Codeforces Id.
 - **Contest Tracker**: View upcoming programming contests and integrate them into a personal calendar.
+- **Problem Management**: You can bookmark problems and mark them as solved for easy tracking.

 ## Tech Stack